How make simple static webapp through phython

 app.run(debug=True)

-1. Create a folder named templates and place your HTML file (index.html) inside it:
+and place your HTML file (index.html

 mkdir templates